Cocktail (2012 film): Plot

 Unable to continue with the lie, Gautam sits the two women down and explains to Veronica that even though she loves him, he is in love with Meera.
 Meera apologizes to Veronica, but Veronica assures her that it is okay and insists that they all go to the club to celebrate.
-However, at the club, a drunken Veronica breaks down, telling Gautam that she will do whatever he wants, and she tells Meera that no one has ever used her the way she did.
+However, at the club, a drunken Veronica breaks down, telling Gautam that she will do whatever he wants, and tells Meera that no one has ever used her the way she did.
 The next morning, the three part ways.
 Meera decides to go back to Kunal.
 Gautam is unable to concentrate on his work or move on, and Veronica becomes depressed and engages in increasingly dangerous and destructive behavior.
 Thereby, the three of them are depressed.
 One night, Veronica is badly injured after being hit by a car.
 Gautam rushes her to the hospital.
-Meera arrives there with Kunal to make it look like she has gotten over Gautam.
+Meera arrives there with Kunal to make it look like she has gotten over Gautam, and makes Gautam promise to take care of Veronica.

 Gautam moves back in with Veronica to care for her.
 Veronica thinks that they are rebuilding their relationship, but soon realizes that Gautam is no longer the flirtatious, fun-loving man she fell for and that he is his real self only with Meera.
 She sacrifices her love for Gautam after realizing that they are not meant for each other, and she helps him locate Meera.
 They seek out Kunal, who tells them that Meera left him because she loved Gautam too much and that she has gone back to India.
 Gautam and Veronica travel to Delhi.
 Veronica helps Gautam propose to Meera, and she accepts.
-Veronica and Meera become best friends again and the three friends reunite.
+Veronica and Meera become best friends again, and the three friends reunite.